-5. When I pick up my book, should I clean or disinfect it?
+6. When I pick up library materials, should I clean or disinfect them?

-No!
-Please don’t clean or disinfect library materials.
+No. Please don’t clean or disinfect library materials.
 It may damage the materials, and it’s not necessary given the precautions our staff will be taking.
-Materials requested for pickup will be placed in paper bags on carts and quarantined, untouched, for a minimum of 36 hours before the carts are rolled into the pickup area.
-The 36-hour quarantine is based on scientific research on how long coronavirus survives on different surface materials.
+Materials requested for pickup will be quarantined inside paper bags for a minimum of 36 hours before they are made available for you to pickup.

-If you have hold items in Sterling or Bass that you still wish to check out, please email firstname.lastname@example.org with the titles.
-Once the book pickup in Thain Café at Bass Library is up and running, we will prepare your items for pickup and notify you when they are available.
+If you have hold items in Sterling or Bass that you still wish to check out, please email firstname.lastname@example.org.
+We will prepare your items for pickup at Thain Café, following the procedures outlined in question No. 2.
 At this time, we do not have a pickup process for books on hold at other locations (such as the Divinity Library or Haas Arts Library).
-When we do, we will email affected faculty, staff, and students.

-7. I have books and personal materials in my carrel in Sterling [or in a Bass Library locker].
+8. I have books and personal materials in my carrel in Sterling Library [or in a Bass Library locker].
 Can I pick them up?

 9. I can’t get to campus to pick up books because I live far away.
 Can you send books to me?

-Initially, we will be offering in-person pickup only, but we are exploring the feasibility of sending and receiving books by mail.
+At this point, we are offering in-person pickup only, but we are exploring the feasibility of sending and receiving books by mail.
 If and when we can make that service available, we will inform faculty, staff, and students by email.

-14. May we recall books that are checked out?
+12. May I recall books that are checked out?

 At this time, we are not recalling books because so many library users are away from campus and unable to return items to campus.
 If you need a book that is currently checked out, please submit a purchase request, and we will try to obtain an electronic copy for you.

-15. Will there be parking near the Thain Café at Bass Library pickup site?
+13. Is there parking near the Thain/Bass pickup site?